 Faraday’s Law Application

 - These are some applications of Faraday’s Law that are described here.
-It mostly employed in industrial machines and medical equipment construction.
+It is mostly employed in industrial machines and medical equipment construction.

 - The working of transformer follows the Faraday’s law of electromagnetic induction.